MOUNT LOFTY RANGES FIRE BAN DISTRICT

 Mount Lofty Ranges Fire Danger Season commenced Friday 15th November 2019 and will finish on Thursday 30th April 2020, however, this date is subject to change with current weather conditions.

 For information on campfires, bonfires, warmth and comfort fires during the fire danger season, please visit the cfs website.

 Mount Lofty Ranges

-Residents are encouraged to prepare their properties for this fire danger season by reducing the amount of vegetation, fuel and undergrowth around the property.
+Residents must prepare their properties before and continue to maintain them during fire danger season by reducing the amount of vegetation, fuel and undergrowth around the property.
 This is one of the most important aspects of fire prevention and preparedness.
 Council’s Fire Prevention Officers have commenced their annual inspections of properties across the Council area.

 Council is urging everyone to be prepared this summer by: